MasterofAstro/css/README.md

 ### Selectors

 In a rule declaration, “selectors” are the bits that determine which elements in the DOM tree will be styled by the defined properties.
-Selectors can match HTML elements, as well as an element's class, ID, or any of its attributes.
+Selectors can match [HTML Elements](https://www.elementtutorials.com/html/html-elements.html), as well as an element's class, ID, or any of its attributes.
 Here are some examples of selectors:

 ```css
 .my-element-class {